jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 * `-----BEGIN RSA PRIVATE KEY-----`
 * `-----BEGIN EC PRIVATE KEY-----`
 * `-----BEGIN DSA PRIVATE KEY-----`
-In case your key format is not supported you can use `openssl` to convert it.
+In case your key format is not supported you can use `openssl` or `ssh-keygen` to convert it to the SSH protocol version 2 format (RFC4716).

 Credential scope controls where the credentials can be used: